devmike01/JadeSharedPreference/README.md

 * Read from `Preference` and `SharedPreferences` using just annotations `@Read...`)
 * Listen to value changes in real-time

-No one like writing lot of codes just to achieve a simple task.
+No one like writing lot of codes just to do a simple task.
 I mean, who does this:

 ```kotlin
     val sp: SharedPreference = getSharedPreferences("coconut_head", Context.MODE_PRIVATE)